July 19-24, 2020

 Our work is not only oriented against oppression or suffering.
 Yes, our world is on fire, but there is love and beauty all around.
 Humans embody an extraordinary capacity for love and creativity even in the face of seemingly endless forms of suffering.
 It is critical that we do not lose sight of this truth — staying in touch with the beauty and life giving qualities of this world are critical for our sustainability and our capacity to dream for a better world.

 Our work at Courage is oriented around this seeming paradox: We are committed to helping people stay in touch with the fact of suffering while also not losing sight of the truth of beauty, love and deep ‘okayness’ in this world.
 We are committed to helping all of us carry on.
 But more than that, we are committed to helping folks not only survive, but also to dream, to imagine, to co-create something even better — the beloved community.
-Our workshop is therefore designed to help us learn to:
+Our retreat is therefore designed to help us learn to:

 1) LOVE in more compassionate, sustainable ways;